The role of symmetry in driven propulsion at low Reynolds number: Dynamics of planar V-shaped propellers

-The $\widehat{P}$- and $\widehat{C}\widehat{P}$-odd objects, on the other hand, exhibit enantiomeric selection of the propulsion direction even when averaged over arbitrary initial orientation.
-This is illustrated for the V-shape in Fig.~\ref{fig:parity_scheme}(c) with the magnetic moment lying in the plane orthogonal to $\bm e_1$.
+Finally, the least symmetric ($\widehat{P}$- and $\widehat{C}\widehat{P}$-odd) objects exhibit enantiomeric selection of the propulsion direction even when averaged over arbitrary initial orientation.
+This is illustrated for the V-shape in Fig.~\ref{fig:parity_scheme}(c) with the magnetic moment, $\bm m$, lying in the plane orthogonal to $\bm e_1$.
 The two solutions shown in Fig.~\ref{fig:parity_scheme}(f) can be related by the symmetry $\widehat{R}_z\widehat{C}$.
 As $\widehat{C}\sim \widehat{R}_1$ the V-shape is $\widehat{C}$-even and applying $\widehat{R}_z\widehat{R}_1$ yields another valid solution.
 Since $\widehat{C}$ (as opposed to $\widehat{P}$ and $\widehat{C}\widehat{P}$) does not invert velocities, it guarantees that the two solutions possess the same propulsion velocity $\bm U$.
-Thus, the propulsion direction depends on the sense of rotation in exactly the same way as for left- or right-handed helices: the original object in Fig.~\ref{fig:parity_scheme}(c) will translate along the field rotation $z$-axis under clockwise (CW) rotation, while the correspondinge enantiomer [$\widehat{C}\widehat{P}$-transformed object in Fig.~\ref{fig:parity_scheme}(c)] propels in the opposite direction, regardless of the initial orientation \cite{c-achiral}.
+Thus, the propulsion direction depends on the sense of rotation in exactly the same way as for left- or right-handed helices: the original object in Fig.~\ref{fig:parity_scheme}(c) will translate along the field rotation $z$-axis under clockwise (CW) rotation, while its $\widehat{C}\widehat{P}$-transformed enantiomer would propel in the opposite direction, regardless of the initial orientation.
+Notice that a collection of less symmetric ($\widehat{C}$-odd) propellers, e.g., with unequal arms would still exhibit nonzero ensemble average velocity.